swaywm/wlroots/docs/env_vars.md

   considered the primary DRM device.
 * *WLR_DRM_NO_ATOMIC*: set to 1 to use legacy DRM interface instead of atomic mode setting
+* *WLR_DRM_NO_MODIFIERS*: set to 1 to always allocate planes without modifiers, this can fix certain modeset failures because of bandwidth restrictions.

 ## Headless backend